S0AndS0/Perinoid_Pipes/Documentation/Contributing_documentation.md

 ### Formatting numbered lists (example three)

- > Occasionally there is cause to combine both bullited lists and numbered, however, doing this will dissable the markdown recongition of numbers so `example two` above will no longer apply.
+ > Occasionally there is cause to combine both bulleted lists and numbered, however, doing this will disable the markdown recognition of numbers so `example two` above will no longer apply.

 1. Number one